apigee/istio-mixer-adapter/README.md

     kubectl -n istio-system set image deployment/istio-telemetry mixer=${MIXER_IMAGE}
     kubectl -n istio-system set image deployment/istio-policy mixer=${MIXER_IMAGE}

+Note that this method is ephemeral: If you re-install or upgrade Istio, you will need to replace the Mixer image again.

 #### Install Istio 1.0 onto Kubernetes using Helm